ashes999/terrace/README.md

 # Supported Targets

-Currently, we are working on supporting the following platforms:
+Currently, we are working on supporting the following target:

 - Web (Javascript)
 - Desktop (Linux)